Strawberry Cold Foam

 Make your next iced drink even better with creamy, perfectly sweet strawberry cold foam.
-It’s so easy to make at home with just 3 ingredients.
+It’s so easy to make at home with just 3 ingredients in 2 minutes.

 - Strawberry cold foam is a drink topping that’s made from frothing (without heat) cold cream, milk, and strawberry syrup together.
-Cold foam is smooth and velvety and can be used in iced drinks instead of milk to make it creamy.
+Cold foam is smooth and velvety and can be used in iced drinks instead of milk.

-- Starbucks makes cold foam in a special blender and to make it at home, you just need a French press.
+- Starbucks makes cold foam in a special blender and to make it at home, you just need a French press or a handheld milk frother.

 - Store-bought or homemade strawberry syrup or puree can be used to sweeten and flavor the cold foam.